ai4os-hub/semseg-vaihingen/README.md

 This is an example application for [ISPRS 2D Semantic Labeling Contest ](http://www2.isprs.org/commissions/comm3/wg4/semantic-labeling.html):
     "2D semantic segmentation (Vaihingen dataset) that assigns labels to multiple object categories.",

-You can find more information about it in the [DEEP Marketplace](https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-semseg-vaihingen.html).
+You can find more information about it in the [AI4OS Marketplace](https://dashboard.cloud.ai4eosc.eu/marketplace)

 **Table of contents**
 1. [Installing this module](#installing-this-module)